 Your 2025 Mass Retirees membership renewal is now due.
 The fastest and most secure way to renew is by using the form contained on this page.
-Your annual membership dues remain at just $42.
+Your annual membership dues are $46.

 If you would prefer to renew by check, please make it payable to RSCMEA, 11 Beacon Street, Suite 309, Boston, MA 02108.
 Please include your membership ID on the check.
 Your membership ID can be found on your Mass Retirees membership card, within the dues renewal email, or on the remittance slip contained with your renewal notice.